shasankp000/CSE-Engineering-Notes/src/site/notes/Physics-1/Module 1 -- Mechanics -- Physics.md

 ![Pasted image 20250915131904.png](/img/user/media/Pasted%20image%2020250915131904.png)

+In the picture we can see the ohm symbol, in practice, all equations use $\omega$ (omega) instead.

 So, we have our simple harmonic oscillator setup here where a simple square block of mass $m$ is attached to a spring whose other end is stuck to a wall.

 Now, by default, the spring is at rest, or at equilibrium. **The equilibrium of an object is defined by the state ==when all external forces and torques acting on it are balanced, resulting in zero net force and zero net torque==.
 This balance means the object experiences no linear or angular acceleration, so it either remains at rest (static equilibrium) or moves at a constant velocity (dynamic equilibrium).**